winder/docker/algod/README.md

 ## Private Network

 Private networks work a little bit differently.
 They are configured with, potentially, several data directories.
-To allow a seamless experience, the default topology supplied with this container is installed to `/algod/`, and a single node named `data` is configured.
-This means the private network has a data directory at `/algod/data`.
+The default topology supplied with this container is installed to `/algod/`, and has a single node named `data`.
+This means the private network has a data directory at `/algod/data`, matching the production configuration.

-If persistence is required, you should mount the volume `/algod/` instead of `/algod/data`.
-This will allow the network to be persisted even with other network configurations.
+Because the root directory contains some metadata, if persistence of the private network is required, you should mount the volume `/algod/` instead of `/algod/data`.
+This will ensure the extra metadata is included when changing images.

-*Note: The private network changes depend on #3911, which allows the private network root directory to exist if it is empty.*